Pediatric readiness

 Why is the PECC role important?

 PECCs are a proven strategy for improving emergency care for children.
-Having a PECC in the ED is tied to double-digit increases in pediatric readiness scores (which are measured on a scale of 0-100).
+Having PECCs in the ED is tied to double-digit increases in Pediatric Readiness scores (which are measured on a scale of 0-100).
 Since significant survival benefits exist at 88 points or above, a PECC is one of the strongest drivers of improved pediatric outcomes.
 While prehospital research is ongoing, it is expected that PECCs in EMS agencies have a similar impact.

 Having a PECC is recommended by: